-- 1. Clean the cable and devices and torque connections to specifications (refer to "Review the Principles of Connector Care" on page 3-5).
+- 1. Clean the cable and devices and torque to specification.
 Repeat the check. - 2.
 If the check still fails, the cable should be repaired or replaced.

 Cable Connector Repeatability Check

 NOTE The connector repeatability measurement should be done at the test port as well as at the end of the test port cable.